spinicist/QUIT/Docs/MT.rst

 qi mtsat
 -----------

 Implementation of Gunther Helm's MT-Sat method.
 Calculates R1, apparent PD and the semi-quantitative MT-Saturation parameter "delta".
 This is the fractional reduction in the longitudinal magnetization during one TR, expressed as a percentage.
 Arguably could be included in the :doc:`Relaxometry` module instead.
 Outputs R1 instead of T1 as this is more common in the MTSat / MPM literature.
 If using multi-echo input data the input should be passed through `qi mpm_r2s` first and the output ``S0`` files used as input to `qi mtsat`.
+Incorporate the removal of the small flip angle approximation for PDw and T1w images, as suggested in Edwards et al., 2021.

 **Example Command Line**